 For all these categories, it is difficult to implement actuators in small volumes and with large force/torque outputs.
-Specifically for rotational actuators (required for implementing locomotion modalities in mobile robots), none of existing solutions was adapted for compact integration in our robotic mechanism.
+Specifically for rotational actuators, none of existing solutions was adapted for compact integration in our robotic mechanisms.
 This motivated us to develop a new actuator mechanism.